lhao03/lhao03.github.io/content/blog/cs-edu.md

 # My thoughts on "minority" focussed programs
 There's many programs that are targeted towards minorities in computer science.
 To me, most of them seem to almost be preying on this minority issue in computer science for their own gain, or don't seem to actually be helping.

 One I don't particularly like is KodeWithKlossy.
 Their programs seem highly inaccessible to those who really need it and have a lacking curriculum.
-Their programs focus on web development and iOS app development. iOS app development is already inaccessible in it's nature; only MacBooks can run the required software (XCode) that is needed to develop as iOS app.
+Their programs focus on web development and iOS app development. iOS app development is already inaccessible in it's nature; only MacBooks can run the required software (XCode) that is needed to develop an iOS app.
 If you don't have access to a laptop, you sure aren't buying a MacBook as your first.
 I never (and still don't) have had MacBook, so that program would simply out of my reach.
 And if MacBooks were provided, I wouldn't be able to use those skills outside of the program.
 Additionally, after looking at the final projects created for the web development program, they are very simple in nature and don't highlight key areas of computer science like problem solving (through algorithms) and abstraction.
 In a way, this program teaches computer science how "trades" are taught, rather than teaching computer science like how math or science is taught.

 Another reason why these programs are highly inaccessible is due to cost.
 For instance, one three-week [KodeWithKlossy program](https://precollege.barnard.edu/kodewithklossy) cost 8795 USD.
 If the program ran for 3 weeks, 8 hours a day, this cost comes down to 52 USD per hour.